Abdelrhmann02/Restaurant-Website/README.md

 * Authentication and Verification methods are applied through all operations.

 ## Access the Admin Panel
-To access the admin panel for the first time, two users are added in the database:
+To access the admin panel, navigate to the route (/admin).
+To log in for the first time, two users are added in the database:
 * username: fiona, password: 123
 * username: abdo, password: 1234
 ## Acknowledgments